GoogleCloudPlatform/security-response-automation/README.md

 # Security Response Automation

-Take automated actions against security findings.
-With Security Response Automation you can use our predefined functions to remediate findings as they come in or write and customize your own.
-For example you can:
+Setup automated actions to run on your security findings.
+You can use our predefined functions to auto-remediate findings as they come in or write and customize your own.

 - Automatically create a disk snapshot to enable future forensic investigations.
-- When anomalous IAM grants are found automatically revoke them if they fail to match the conditions you set.
+- Revoke IAM grants that violate your desired policy.
 - Notify other systems such as Turbinia, PagerDuty, Slack or just send an email.

-You can selectively declare which resources are enforced by each function to be sure you control how your environment is modified.
+You can selectively control which resources are enforced by each function.
 Every action is logged and you can also run in **dry_run** mode where changes are not saved.

 ## Note